geophysics-ubonn/crtomo_stable/Readme.md

 # CRTomo - Complex Resistivity Tomography

- [!WARNING]
+>[!WARNING]
- CRTomo is a legacy research code - use it for reference, or after contacting the authors.
-Otherwise, please use actively maintained alternatives!
+>CRTomo is a legacy research code - use it for reference, or after contacting
+>the authors with regard to a special use case.
+Otherwise, please use actively
+> maintained alternatives!

 <img src="frontcover/front_inversion1.jpg" />